The Need For A Medication / Pill Box

 Bingo.
 I came across this one and so far it’s been a great investment.
 Plus, it’s got funky rainbow colours & I’m a sucker for pretty things.

-Note : I bought this myself, I’ve not been sponsored by the brand in any way, I just wanted to share it incase such an organiser may be of benefit to anyone else.
+Note : I bought this myself, I’ve not been sponsored by the brand or asked to write this review, I just wanted to share it incase such an organiser may be of benefit to anyone else.

 Quality Of The Auvon Pill Box